Thriving in Murihiku Funding 2023 open for applications

-We are pleased to open the 2023 funding round of the Thriving in Murihiku contestable fund is focused on providing financial support to organisations creating positive outcomes for rangatahi (young people) in Murihiku (Southland), with a focus on Waihōpai (Invercargill) and Motupōhue (Bluff).
+We are pleased to open the 2023 funding round of the Thriving in Murihiku fund.
+These funds are focused on providing financial support to organisations creating positive outcomes for rangatahi in Murihiku, with a focus on Waihōpai (Invercargill) and Motupōhue (Bluff).
 This fund is part of Te Rourou’s Invercargill Initiative which you can read more about here.

 The young people who we want to support are aged 12 to 24 and experience exclusion and disadvantage.
 These rangatahi have experience with at least one of the following: